threefoldtech/threefold_hub/readme.md

 ### Gravity Smart Contract

-The gravity contract is available [here](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts).
-To use [remix](https://remix.ethereum.org/) to deploy it, the [`Gravity.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/Gravity.sol) contract and [`CosmosToken.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/CosmosToken.sol) must be copied into remix contracts directory.
-The `Gravity.sol` contract then is compiled (with optimization enabled), and then deployed on the Binance chain.
-The Binance Smart Chain must be added first to [metamask](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain) and it must be selected with an account that contains BNBs.
-There is [a faucet available  for testnet BNB's](https://testnet.binance.org/faucet-smart).
-The Environment in the deployment tab in remix should be set to "Injected Web3".
-The contract is deployed with the following parameters:
+The gravity contracts are available [here](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts).

+Deploy the [`Gravity.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/Gravity.sol) contract with the following parameters:

 - `gravity_id` is [a random 32 byte value to prevent signature reuse](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/docs/design/parameters.md#gravity_id).
 It must match the id entered in the `genesis.json` file, by converting it to hex and appending zeros to the right until its length is 64.
 After that, it must be prefixed with `0x`.
 Example: `0x7468726565666f6c642d6875622d746573746e65740000000000000000000000`.
 - `validators` is a list of BSC account addresses that corresponds to the validators.
 Example: `["0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc"]`
 - `powers` are the signing power of each validator, they are normalized such that their sum is `2 ** 32`.
 Example: `[4294967296]`

+#### Using remix to deploy the contract

+You can use [remix](https://remix.ethereum.org/) to deploy the contract.

+The [`Gravity.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/Gravity.sol) contract and [`CosmosToken.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/CosmosToken.sol) must be copied into remix contracts directory.
+The `Gravity.sol` contract is then compiled (with optimization enabled) and deployed on the Binance Smart Chain.
+The Binance Smart Chain must be added first to [metamask](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain) and it must be selected with an account that contains BNBs.
+There is [a faucet available  for testnet BNB's](https://testnet.binance.org/faucet-smart).
+The Environment in the deployment tab in remix should be set to "Injected Web3".

 ### The threefold hub chain